abra2627/century-list/README.md

 94. see civil war cemeteries in the smoky mountains
 95. master the art of the stick shift
 96. develop a magic trick routine
-97. Go a week without caffeine
+97. get hypnotized
-98. Dine at 10 Michelin 3 Star restaurants
+98. visit sri lanka
-99.
+99. be in new orleans during mardi gras
-100. Read 20 books twice
+100. teach someone to read